YanivWein24/Secrets/README.md

 * MongoDB
 * Download the code or clone it to your local repository.
 * `npm install` all dependencies from `package.json`.
-* Add `APP_ID` and `APP_SECRET` to access Oauth for Google and Facebook Login
+* (optionary) Add your own `APP_ID` and `APP_SECRET` to access Oauth for Google and Facebook Login
 * Run `app.js` on a local node server (default PORT number: 3000).

 ## Changing PORT number:
-On the bottom of `app.js` there's a const called `PORT`.
+On the bottom of `app.js` there's a constant called `PORT`.
-Inside the declaration of that const there's the default port number - 3000.
+Inside the declaration of that constant there's the default port number - 3000.
 To change the port number, simply remove the default port number and insert your preferred one instead.
 ``` diff
 - const PORT = process.env.PORT || 3000;